IvanAzapovic/Life_in_balance/README.md

-# Life Balance - A Comprehensive Health Management Solution
+# Life in Balance - A Comprehensive Health Management Solution

 ## Overview